Btec results day 2021: what to expect

 How are the grades worked out?Students are given points for each unit they’ve completed.
 As you’ll have been taking units throughout the course, you should already know how many points you have in some of the units.

-Find out more about how Btecs are graded in this article from our sister site The Student Room.
+Find out more about how Btecs will be graded this year in this article from our sister site The Student Room.

 Can I get into university with a Btec?The short answer is yes – most UK universities accept Btecs, including those in the Russell Group, and the number of students starting with a Btec is increasing every year.
 In 2017, over 25% of the students who started university had a Btec.